 LISC, in partnership with the Department of Human Services (DHS), will be administering the Child Care Provider Relief Fund as emergency relief grants to the Rhode Island child care and early learning provider community through a competitive application process.

-The application is currently closed while we review proposals submitted before the August 31st deadline.
+The application is currently closed while we process awards for proposals submitted before the August 31st deadline.